0cjs/sedoc/git/git-bug.md

 stores issues/comments/etc. as objects in a git repository (_not files!_) and provides push/pull facilities.

+> [!NOTE]
+> The TUI is considerably less buggy than the command line interface.

 #### Installation

 `git-bug` is a single stand-alone binary; `git bug` will find it in your